What is the Applicant Pool?

 4. Nurturing Relationships

-One remarkable aspect of XYZ Corporation's applicant pool is their commitment to nurturing candidate relationships.
+One remarkable aspect of XYZ Corporation's applicant pool is its commitment to nurturing candidate relationships.
 Even if a candidate doesn't initially secure a position, their information is retained in the pool.
 Regular updates, newsletters, and invitations to webinars or networking events keep candidates engaged and interested in future opportunities.

 5. Data-Driven Decisions